Find Schools

 $23,915 Avg Student Debt

-Saint Joseph’s University did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
-It came in at #8 on the list.
+With a ranking of #8, Saint Joseph’s University did quite well on this year’s best schools for business students working on their bachelor’s degree.

-St. Joe’s does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $47,940.
-This amount may be reduced if you receive financial aid.
+If you want to attend St. Joe’s, expect to pay an average of $47,940 in tuition and fees.
+Of course, this could be reduced if you receive financial aid.
 Bachelor’s Degree recipients from St. Joe’s accumulate an average of $23,915 in student debt by the time they complete their degree.

 #9